vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 a\.
-Examples (all of them quotable from the older language) are: from roots ending in `ā, ájñāyi, ádhāyi, ápāyi`; in other vowels, `áçrāyi, ástāvi, áhāvi, ákāri, ástāri`; — from roots with medial `i, u, ṛ, aceti, ácchedi, açeṣi, ábodhi, ámoci, áyoji, ádarçi, asarji, varhi`;
+Examples (all of them quotable from the older language) are: from roots ending in `ā, ájñāyi, ádhāyi, ápāyi`; in other vowels, `áśrāyi, ástāvi, áhāvi, ákāri, ástāri`; — from roots with medial `i, u, ṛ, aceti, ácchedi, aśeṣi, ábodhi, ámoci, áyoji, ádarśi, asarji, varhi`;
 from roots with medial `a` strengthened,
-`agāmi, ápādi, ayāmi, avāci, vāpi, ásādi` (these are all the earlier cases); with `a` unchanged, only `ájani` (and RV. has once `jā́ni`), and, in heavy syllables, `ámyakṣi, vandi, çaṅsi, syandi`; with medial `ā, ábhrāji, árādhi`; — from roots with initial vowel, `ārdhi` (only case).
+`agāmi, ápādi, ayāmi, avāci, vāpi, ásādi` (these are all the earlier cases); with `a` unchanged, only `ájani` (and RV. has once `jā́ni`), and, in heavy syllables, `ámyakṣi, vandi, śaṅsi, syandi`; with medial `ā, ábhrāji, árādhi`; — from roots with initial vowel, `ārdhi` (only case).